mattermost/docs/source/install/self-managed-changelog.md

  - Added the ability to hide the “required” asterisk in the App Field.
  - Added a fading effect to the Apps Modal body while an Apps Modal is refreshing.
  - Insights now filters out posts made by plugins and OAuth apps.
  - Added a “Last active” status to the profile popover and to the **Direct Message** channel header that indicates when a user was last online.
-This status only displays for users who are Away, Offline, or DND.
+This status only displays for users who are Away, Offline, or in do-not-disturb (DND).
 This can be disabled via **Settings > Display > Share last active time**.
  - Added a shortcut ``Ctrl/Cmd + Shift + U`` to filter channels by unread.
  - The default number of **Direct Message** channels shown in the sidebar is now 40.
  - Added Insights to the channel switcher.